 svg_name

-: Icon collection the icon belongs to (optional)You can ask the LLM to retrieve icons related to a specific component or concept:
+(optional): Icon set prefix (defaults to the value in your environment configuration)You can ask the LLM to find icons related to specific components or concepts:

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json